TMHSDigital/DeepSeek-Wrapper/README.md

 - Loading indicator while waiting for LLM
 - Error banner for API issues

+For a comprehensive guide to using the web interface, see the [Web UI Guide](docs/web-ui-guide.md).

 ## Installation

 ```bash
 pip install -r requirements.txt
 pip install -e .  # for local development
 ```

+For detailed installation instructions, see the [Getting Started Guide](docs/getting-started.md).

 ## Usage (Python)